mcinglis/libmacro/README.md

 Read the header files for more documentation on the provided macros.
 See the [`tests/`](tests/) directory for example usage of the macros, and the expected output.

-Note that the functions relying on Libpp for dealing with variable arguments (e.g. `REQUIRE` and `ANY`) can only take as many arguments as the limit that Libpp was built with - by default, this limit is 128.
+Note that the functions relying on Libpp for dealing with variable arguments (e.g. `ASSERT` and `ANY`) can only take as many arguments as the limit that Libpp was built with - by default, this limit is 128.
 The third argument of `SLICE` must be less than 128, but this limit can be changed by setting the `SLICE_LIMIT` environment variable at build-time.

 Libmacro conforms to ISO C11 and ISO C99.